 Applicants for admission or re-admission with criminal or disciplinary records must disclose information about their prior records.
 Failure of the applicant to accurately and completely provide information and records may result in denial of admission, revocation of admission, or discipline, up to and including permanent dismissal from the university.
-Information to be disclosed includes: (1) criminal offenses, felonies, misdemeanors, pending criminal charges, and diversion agreements (2) adjudicated delinquencies, (3) information on any behavior resulting in a suspension or expulsion from any high school or post-secondary institution, (4) information about less than honorable discharges from the military, (5) housing facility evictions, (6) other pertinent offenses or violations.
+Information to be disclosed includes criminal felonies, misdemeanors, pending criminal charges or other pertinent offenses or violations.